Robust Gaussian Process Regression Based on Iterative Trimming: Conclusion

 \section{Conclusion}

-In this work, we propose a new robust regression method based on Gaussian process and iterative trimming (ITGP).
-The advantage of the ITGP lies in its robustness and ease of implementation.
-While the ITGP retains the the standard GP's attractive properties as a nonparametric and flexible regression method, it greatly reduces the influence of outliers even in some extreme cases.
-A simple one-step reweighting can further improve efficiency when the outlier fraction is not high.
+This work has proposed a new robust regression algorithm based on the Gaussian process and iterative trimming (ITGP).
+It greatly improves the model accuracy of GP in the presence of outliers by iteratively removing the most extreme data points.
+A novel shrinking procedure that gradually increases the trimming fraction is introduced to prevent premature convergence, and a one-step reweighting is used to increase the statistical efficiency.
+The advantage of ITGP lies in its robustness, efficiency, ease of implementation, and computational tractability.

-Applied to various synthetic datasets with contaminations, the ITGP outperforms the standard GP and the popular robust GP variant with the Student's t likelihood, especially when the outliers are very abundant.
-Though the optimal method always depends on the specific problem in principle, the ITGP, nevertheless, shows reasonable performance as a general method, thus allowing wide application.
+Applied to a wide range of synthetic datasets with different contamination levels, ITGP significantly outperforms the standard GP and the popular robust GP variant with the Student-$t$ likelihood in most test cases, including some particularly challenging problems with excessive contamination fraction (45\%), extremely distributed outliers, or moderate heteroskedasticity.

-The proposed ITGP can be seen as a local minimum solution to the Least Trimmed Squares (LTS, \citealt{Rousseeuw1984a}) estimator, which is a famous robust regression technique with high breakdown value.
-It is worth further investigating how to properly define and efficiently solve the globally optimal LTS estimator in the framework of GP regressions.
-Moreover, it is known that some other robust estimators can achieve higher efficiency than the LTS \citep[e.g.,][]{Gervini2002,Yu2017,Maronna2019}.
-It is possible to bring them into GP methods in the future.
+Though the optimal method always depends on the specific problem in principle, ITGP, nevertheless, shows remarkable performance as a general method, thus ensuring wide application.
+In addition, ITGP may serve as a good initial estimate for other advanced robust estimators (e.g., \citealt{Yohai1987,Gervini2002}) for possible future improvement.